Preparing for your appointment

 Working with your practitioner

 - During your consultation, please discuss any conditions that could impact or interfere with your injury or rehabilitation.
-Routine x-rays or other scans are usually performed prior to the doctor making a decision on your treatment.
+Routine x-rays or other scans are usually performed prior to the practitioner making a decision on your treatment.

-- Discuss any medications you are taking with your doctor, as they may have a bearing on your rehabilitation, treatment or healing.
+- Discuss any medications you are taking with your pratitioner, as they may have a bearing on your rehabilitation, treatment or healing.

 - Take care of your cast or splint.
 Do not get it wet (waterproof excepted), and avoid dirt or foreign material getting under the splint or cast.